wallace-js/wallace/README.md

 No other framework offers this.
 In fact most restrict you so severely that a minor curve ball could cause a performance bottleneck you can't solve, at least without your productivity and code quality taking a hit.

 Though you many not need it often, freedom protects your performance and your productivity.
-And the problem with freedom is that you often don't realise you gave it away until you need it back, by which time it's too late.
+The thing about freedom is that you often don't realise you gave it away until you need it back, by which time it's too late.

-This unique feature gives Wallace its name, after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/) who made it tricky for people in Scotland to say "freedom" too many times at the risk of someone spontaneously reenacting this scene:
+This unique feature gives Wallace its name, after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/) who made it impossible for people in Scotland to say "freedom" without the risk of someone spontaneously reenacting this scene:

 ![Mel Gibson shouting FREEDOM in Braveheart](https://thecinematicexperiance.wordpress.com/wp-content/uploads/2016/04/braveheart-1.jpg)